Sorting Algorithm of Weapon Effectiveness

 - Persona 4 at least justifies this trope with the better weapons coming from the town smith, who makes the weapons from crafting materials you bring him from the TV world.
 Thus, as you unlock new worlds and meet stronger foes, you get better materials he can make better weapons from.

-- Subverted and later played painfully straight in Evil Island.
+- Subverted and later played painfully straight in Evil Islands.
 You start with nothing but a bronze knife - which you will hold on through most of the first act since you've landed in a Stone Age world.
 Near the end, when you'll have to face the final boss you will be able to buy best weapons and armor for free.

 - Freelancer takes this to an almost ridiculous extreme, with the Liberty race having absolutely pathetic ships, and the pirates of all people with the best two ships in the game.